 1877.
 Italian and French-style cuisine appears on more fine dining restaurant menus.
 The New Year's Day dinner at the Gardner House Hotel included among the usual vast list of meats "Macaroni en Tembole, a la Parisienne," and "Quail en Salmi, Sauce Pericode."
 But the Palmer House menu in November of 1877 is a pioneer in simpler dining.
 After appetizers of spiced oysters, smoked tongue, and corned beef, a patron could choose from venison steak with currant jelly, breaded turkey wings with green peas, or macaroni with cheese.
 Side dishes included stewed tomatoes, boiled potatoes, boiled rice, and fried parsnips.
 Hamburger Steak first appears as "Steak Hambourgeoise" at the Tremont Hotel in 1877.

-1883.
-Herman Henry Kohlsaat married Mabel E. Blake and became a junior partner of Blake, Shaw, and Company in charge of a very large bakery establishment in 1880.
-The firm established a small business lunch counter in connection with the bakery, and on July 1, 1883, Mr. Kohlsaat bought out the other members of Blake, Shaw, and Co., and continued the business alone as H.H.
+1880.
+Herman Henry Kohlsaat married Mabel E. Blake and became a junior partner of Blake, Shaw, and Company, at Adams & Clinton, in charge of a huge bakery establishment in 1880.
+The firm established a small business, a dairy lunchroom, in connection with the bakery.
+On July 1, 1883, Mr. Kohlsaat bought out the other members of Blake, Shaw, and Co. and continued the business alone as H.H.
 Kohlsaat and Company.
-For thirty years H.H.
+For thirty years, H.H.
 Kohlsaat was one of the largest wholesale baking establishments in Chicago.
-He became the originator of the "bakery lunch," restaurant which featured counters with swivel stools, but not horseshoe-shaped counters yet).
+He became the originator of the "bakery lunch," restaurant which featured counters with swivel stools (but not horseshoe-shaped counters yet).
 They specialized in quick service at reasonable prices.
-He opened several more lunch spots which drew good patronage from the businessmen of the Loop district.
+He opened several more lunch spots, which drew good patronage from downtown businessmen.
 Kohlsaat built up an enormous business and opened bakeries in other parts of the city.
 He subsequently became successful in other enterprises.

 Five years later, its continuing success prompted the envious former owner of Kolling's to refuse to renew the Mayers' lease on the building in 1888.
 Instead, he announced that he would resume control of the firm himself.
 But without the Mayer brothers, his store failed within a year.
 What he had not counted on, however, was Oscar Mayer's determination.
 Having worked very hard to establish his business, the young entrepreneur was not about to let anyone take it away without a fight.
 Mayer borrowed $10,000 and purchased a piece of property only two blocks away, close enough to continue serving his faithful clientele.
 He then built his own building and set up shop again in 1888.
 A third Mayer brother, Max, came over from Germany about 1888 to join the company as a bookkeeper when they built a new two-story building two blocks from the first location and lived in apartments over the store.

 1884.
-Chicago access to beet sugar, milk, and corn syrup makes it a confectionery center.
-The National Confectioners Association is founded here by 69 manufacturers in 1884.
+Chicago's access to beet sugar, milk, and corn syrup makes it a confectionery center.
+The National Confectioners Association was founded here by 69 manufacturers in 1884.
 As Chicago caters to America's sweet tooth, it also becomes home to the American Dental Association in 1918 (founded in 1859 in Buffalo, New York) and the American Dietetic Association in 1917.

 The Kelvinator Company was a U.S. home appliance manufacturer founded in 1914 in Detroit, Michigan.
 It takes its name from Lord Kelvin (William Thomson, 1st Baron Kelvin), who developed the concept of absolute zero and for whom the Kelvin temperature scale is named.
 In 1918 Kelvinator introduced the first refrigerator (see illustration) with any type of automatic control.
 By 1923, the Kelvinator Company held 80% of the American market for electric refrigerators.